Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Creates an authentication certificate for an application gateway.

 ### [New-AzureRmApplicationGatewayAutoscaleConfiguration](New-AzureRmApplicationGatewayAutoscaleConfiguration.md)
-Creates the autoscale configuration for an application gateway.
+Creates a Autoscale Configuration for the Application Gateway.

 ### [New-AzureRmApplicationGatewayBackendAddressPool](New-AzureRmApplicationGatewayBackendAddressPool.md)
 Creates a back-end address pool for an application gateway.